 Alvarez-Melis and Jaakkola.
 “A Causal Framework for Explaining the Predictions of Black-Box Sequence-to-Sequence Models”, EMNLP 2017.

 Alvarez-Melis and Jaakkola.
 “On the Robustness of Interpretability Methods”, WHI@ICML 2018.

 Lee, Alvarez-Melis and Jaakkola.
 “Game-theoretic Interpretability for Temporal Modeling”, FAT/ML@ICML2018.

 Alvarez-Melis and Jaakkola.
-“Towards Robust Interpretability with Self-Explaining Neural Networks”, NIPS 2018.
+“Towards Robust Interpretability with Self-Explaining Neural Networks”, NeurIPS 2018.

 Lee, Alvarez-Melis and Jaakkola.
 “Towards Robust, Locally Linear Deep Networks”, ICLR 2019.